mesche/ODataV4-JavaEE-Example-Apache-Olingo/README.md

 ### Plain Text Value

-If you use the `DataPrimitiveValueProcessor` implementation, it is also possible to request only the pure plain text value of a property.
+If you use the `DataPrimitiveValueProcessor#readPrimitiveValue` implementation, it is also possible to request only the pure plain text value of a property.

 Request: